task-proxemics/XLeRobot/Assembly.md

 #  ⚒️ Assemble! ⚒️

 ## 🤔 Before Assembly 🤔
+> [!TIP]
+> If you'd rather skip the fun of tightening screws (though every robot enthusiast should try it at least once), some companies sell [pre-assembled kits](https://github.com/TheRobotStudio/SO-ARM100#kits) for SO100 arms at a higher price.
+The SO100 arm assembly does take the most time, 4-6 hrs for 2 arms.
+After the arms are assembled the remaining assembly time only takes 1-2 hrs.

 - If you don't have assembled 2x SO100 arms or Lekiwi:
     - Please follow the instruction in [SO100 arm Repo](https://github.com/huggingface/lerobot/blob/main/examples/10_use_so100.md) to
         - [Install Lerobot on your PC](https://github.com/huggingface/lerobot/blob/main/examples/10_use_so100.md#b-install-lerobot)